JaimeMagiera/experience-sampler-data-collector-s2i/README.md

 ## Configuring the Data Directory

 This s2i build includes a shell script which looks for an environment variable DATA_DIR.
 If that variable exists, an Apache configuration file is created which passes that value on to the httpd process.
-The included data_collector cgi script in turn looks for that value when constructing the file path to save data files.
-This provides flexibility in saving the data, and allows the script to be used in a variety of environmennts.
+The included data_collector cgi script in turn looks for that value when constructing the file path to save data files to.
+This provides flexibility in saving the data, and allows the script to be used in a variety of environments.
 To define the environment variable in OpenShift, add it to the Build Configuration via the console or command line.

 ## Utilities ##
 This repository also contains several utilities that you can use to test your data collector.